Sesame Chicken Salad

 • Boneless, Skinless Chicken Breast.
 Good old reliable chicken breast provides most of the protein for this salad and thanks to the sesame chicken marinade, you’ll get flavor in every bite.

 • Romaine Lettuce.
-The bright green and more sturdy texture of romaine lettuce makes it a perfect leafy base for sesame chicken salad.
+The bright green and more sturdy texture of fresh romaine lettuce makes it a perfect leafy base for sesame chicken salad.
 (Cut it into thin ribbons so it’s easy to eat and blends in with the shredded cabbage.)

 • Shredded Green And Purple Cabbage.
 Then, you’ll add a colorful mix of green and purple cabbage.
 I LOVE the color and crunch that cabbage adds!
 (For a shortcut, you can also use bagged coleslaw mix here instead)